 The tropics have migrated to Chicago!
 Well, kinda.
-If you’re looking for humid temps, palm trees, beach chairs and water play even when the weather outside is utterly frightful, head to one of the region’s indoor waterparks.
+If you’re looking for palm trees, beach trees and water play in a temp-controlled climate, head to one of the region’s indoor waterparks.
 There are great options located a short drive from the city and many offer day passes.
 Read on to see which ones you should visit when you need an escape.

 Great Wolf Lodge - Gurnee